Guangyi-Z/cpp-libshorttext/README.md

 LibShortText: A Library for Short-text Classification and Analysis, in Pure C++.

+* Only for predicting part
+* LibShortText (Python) model files adapted

 ## Building From Source

 First make sure that you have [CMake](http://www.cmake.org/) and an C++ compiler environment installed.